 Mr. Johannes Zutt is the World Bank Country Director for Turkey.
 Mr. Zutt, a Dutch national, joined the World Bank in 1999.
 Since then, he has taken positions of increasing responsibility.

-In 1999, Mr. Zutt joined the World Bank, where he has worked as the Country Director for Eritrea, Kenya, Rwanda and Somalia (2009-2013), and Country Program Coordinator for a number of countries, including Angola, China, Malawi, Mongolia, Mozambique, and Zambia, and was the team leader for numerous country strategies and projects.
+From 2000 to 2006, he worked as the Country Program Coordinator for (at various times) Angola, China, Malawi, Mongolia, Mozambique, and Zambia, as well as the team leader for numerous country strategies and projects.

-In 2006, Mr. Zutt was appointed the Adviser to one of the Bank’s two Managing Directors, and in January 2008 he was asked to serve as the acting head of the Department of Institutional Integrity (INT), which is mandated to investigate allegations of fraud or corruption related to Group-financed projects.
+In July 2006, he was appointed the Adviser to one of the Bank’s two Managing Directors, and in January 2008 he was asked to serve as the acting head of the Department of Integrity (INT), the anti-corruption unit of the World Bank Group.

-Mr. Zutt has a J.D. from Harvard University and a D.Phil. (in philosophy) from the University of Oxford and has been the Country Director for Bangladesh and Nepal since May 2013.
+Mr. Zutt has a J.D. from Harvard University and a D.Phil. (in philosophy) from the University of Oxford.